Shortcuts

 Here’s a website that will give you an idea of the crime in the area you’re considering and our overview of crime on the French Riviera (and why you don’t hear more about it).

-Squatter’s rights are a big problem for homeowners on the French Riviera (which is one of only 4 areas in France that account for 79% of all squats).
+Squatter’s rights are a big problem for homeowners on the French Riviera (which is one of only four areas in France that account for 79% of all squats).

-From French gypsies who live the “squatter’s lifestyle” (with the help of many websites, online instructions, and other squatters) to foreigners seeking asylum to criminal networks (mostly from Romania and Bulgaria), there are many people out there who know the laws and abuse the French system, which seems designed to protect criminals.
+From gypsy families who live the “squatter’s lifestyle” (with the help of many websites, online instructions, and other squatters), to foreigners seeking asylum, to criminal networks (mostly from Russia, Romania and Bulgaria), there are many people out there who know the laws and abuse the French system, which seems designed to protect criminals.

 Buying a Villa?
 Read This First!